aryaapai/employee_database/ReadMe.md

 The navigation bar's "Scientia" tab will redirect the user to the home page, which just gives a description of the project.

+Please take a look at the **Screenshots** directory to get a better undertsanding of the application.

 ## Backend Specification ##
 + Go to the home page *Request:* GET api/
 + Get all the employees *Request:* GET api/employees